cozygene/glint/README.md

 ### Troubleshooting
 1. Make sure you have Anaconda isntalled, see Download and installation for more details.
   If you dont have Anaconda installed and running ```python install.py``` failed, than the easy solution is to install Anaconda.
 Otherwise, search on the web how to install each dependency in the list appears in Dependencies.
-2. Make sure you run GLINT with Anaconda Python command line, to find it:
+2. Make sure you run GLINT with Anaconda Python command line:
-  **Windows**: todo
+  **Windows**:
-4. try to run glint again
+    - find the path to python command line tool: press "Start" (win-key) and search for "conda".
+When you find it, dont open it but right click on it -> "properties" and there you can see the path under "Location".
+   For this example, lets assume you found it at "C:\Users\me\Anaconda2\Scripts" so Anaconda Python supposed to be at C:\Users\me\Anaconda2\python
+    - run GLINT with that path: run ```C:\Users\me\Anaconda2\python glint.py...```
+  **Linux**:
-  **Linux**: run on command line: ```which conda```.
-    If that command returns nothing than you dont have Anaconda installed, refer to Download and Installation.
+    - find the path to python command line tool: run on command line: ```which conda```.
+If that command returns nothing than you don't have Anaconda installed, refer to Download and Installation.
 Otherwise, if for example the output of the command is /home/user/anaconda2/bin/conda than Anaconda Python command line is at /home/user/anaconda2/bin/python.
-Now try to run ```/home/user/anaconda2/bin/python glint.py ...```
+    - run GLINT with that path: run ```/home/user/anaconda2/bin/python glint.py ...```
   **MacOs** todo
 3. Make sure you have all dependencies installed.
 If you have Anaconda installed, than all the dependencies are installed automatically except *cvxopt*.
 To install it see Dependencies.
 If the installation fails, search online: "how to install cvxopt with anaconda on [one of Windows/Linux/MacOS]"